sgmurphy/wordpress-plugins/woocommerce-gateway-paypal-express-checkout/readme.txt

 == Description ==

-⚠️ **Support for PayPal Checkout will discontinue from *1 Mar 2022* and updates to the plugin have stopped as of *1 Sept 2021*.
+⚠️ **PayPal Checkout will be closed on *July 2024*, support was discontinued on *1 Mar 2022* and updates to the plugin have stopped as of *1 Sept 2021*.
 We recommend [switching to PayPal Payments](https://docs.woocommerce.com/document/woocommerce-paypal-payments/paypal-payments-upgrade-guide/).**

 This is a PayPal Checkout Payment Gateway for WooCommerce.